 Hawaii Statehood, August 21, 1959

 Located in the historical records of the U.S. House of Representatives and the U.S. Senate at the Center for Legislative Archives are many documents that illustrate the important role of Congress in the statehood process.
 Here is a small sampling of the many congressional records that highlight Hawaii's long path to statehood.
-On August 21, 1959 Hawaii became the 50th state and celebrates its 50th anniversary this year.
+On August 21, 1959 Hawaii became the 50th state.

 Letter from Liliuokalani, Queen of Hawaii to U.S. House of Representatives protesting U.S. assertion of ownership of Hawaii, December 19, 1898

 President William McKinley's nomination of Sanford B. Dole to be Governor of the Territory of Hawaii, May 4, 1900

 J. Res.
 1 of the Legislature of the Territory of Hawaii, August 15, 1903, that petitioned Congress to admit Hawaii as a state

 Certificate of Election of Joseph Farrington, November 16, 1942, as Hawaii's Delegate to Congress; Farrington served in Congress until his death in 1954

 "Hawaii: 49th State" brochure c.1946, compiled by the Associated Students of the University of Hawaii to outline student support for Hawaiian statehood

 Letter from the 8th Grade Social Studies Class, Honokaa High and Elementary School, Hawaii, to the Chairman of the Committee on Interior and Insular Affairs

 Sen. J. Res.
 8 of the Legislature of the State of California, relative to granting the Territory of Hawaii statehood in the United States, March 12, 1953